-First, the proposed changes would replace descriptions of the calculation of the Recovery/Wind-down Capital Requirement with references to the Clearing Agencies' Recovery & Wind-down Plans, which have been adopted by the Clearing Agencies and include detailed descriptions of the calculation of this amount.8 The Recovery/Wind-down Capital Requirement is an amount based on the time estimated to execute a recovery or orderly wind-down of the critical operations of that Clearing Agency and is used by the Clearing Agencies to determine their General Business Risk Capital Requirement, as described above.
-Each of the Clearing Agencies have adopted a Recovery & Wind-down Plan, which provides plans for the recovery and orderly wind-down of each of the Clearing Agencies necessitated by credit losses, liquidity shortfalls, losses from general business risk, or any other losses.9 Section 8.7 of each of the Recovery/Wind-down Capital Requirement.
+First, the proposed changes would replace descriptions of the calculation of the Recovery/Wind-down Capital Requirement with references to the Clearing Agencies' Recovery & Wind-down Plans, which have been adopted by the Clearing Agencies and include detailed descriptions of the calculation of this amount.
+The Recovery/Wind-down Capital Requirement is an amount based on the time estimated to execute a recovery or orderly wind-down of the critical operations of that Clearing Agency and is used by the Clearing Agencies to determine their General Business Risk Capital Requirement, as described above.
+Each of the Clearing Agencies have adopted a Recovery & Wind-down Plan, which provides plans for the recovery and orderly wind-down of each of the Clearing Agencies necessitated by credit losses, liquidity shortfalls, losses from general business risk, or any other losses.
+Section 8.7 of each of the Recovery & Wind-down Plans includes an analysis of the calculation of the Recovery/Wind-down Capital Requirement.